alttch/eva3/doc/lm/macros.rst

     destroy_device(controller_id, device_tpl, cfg=None)

-Parameters and return data are the same except the function doesn't have **save** param.
+Parameters and return data are the same except that the function doesn't have **save** param.

 File management functions